splunk/observability-workshop/docs/dashboards/index.md

 ---
 ## 1. Goal of the Chart & Dashboard section

- During this section we are going to create the following charts and dashoard and connect it to your Teams page..
+ During this section we are going to create the following charts and dashboard and connect it to your Teams page..

 ![Example Dashboard](../images/dashboards/M-Dashboard-Example.png)